source-academy/general/educator/assessment/README.md

 ## OPAQUE

 Represents an opaque test case.
 Opaque test cases will be sent to the client.
-Students can only view them as hidden test cases but they can run them to see if they pass the test.
-Grader can view the test case programme in the grading workspace.
+The test case programs will be hidden from the students, but they can still run them to see if they pass the test.
+Grader can view the test case program in the grading workspace.
 Optional.
 Can have many.

 ### Attributes